 Due to a conflict with wildlife, dogs are not allowed at Metro parks, natural areas or facilities.

 In order to protect wildlife habitat, and for their own safety, pets are not permitted at any Metro park, greenspace or facility.
-Functioning seeing-eye dogs or other service animals that are on the job, are permitted in Metro parks but must be under control at all times and pet owners are responsible for cleaning up after them.
+Seeing-eye dogs, or other service animals that are on the job, are permitted in Metro parks but must be under control at all times and pet owners are responsible for cleaning up after them.

 We are frequently asked about the reason for Metro’s no-dogs-allowed policy (Metro Regulatory Code, Title 10.01.220).
 The primary reason for the rule is the conflict pets (particularly dogs) produce in parks and natural areas managed for fish and wildlife habitat and large gatherings of people in Metro’s developed park facilities.